 Our resident football writer Ed Acteson is delighted to see the back of the international break and the return of the Premier League.
 He’s previewed the five games in the £5,000 1X2 Premier League Pick 5 on Saturday with a view to taking down the jackpot.
-If you agree with his Premier League betting tips, join his Syndicate.
+If you agree with his Premier League tipping, join his Syndicate.

 West Ham vs. Tottenham